yochaim/p/RNN_Female.md

     Using TensorFlow backend.

-read the data
+Read the data
-mark end of message
+Mark end of message

 ```python